richelbilderbeek/lesson_mermaid/docs/sessions/first_experience.md

     - Prior knowledge:
         - What is a graph?
-        - What do you associate the word 'graph' with?
-        - What do you associate the word 'mindmap' with?
+        - What is a mindmap?
         - When could you use a mindmap?
         - How would you create a mindmap?
     - Present: